Kazakhconcert: History

 The concert organization "Kazakhconcert" was created on April, 25th, 1960 by the order № 728 of Ministerial Council of the Kazakh Soviet Socialist Republic.
 The first steps in the formation of "Kazakhconcert" are associated with the creative activities of outstanding artists, whose names are inscribed with golden letters in the history of Kazakh culture.
-The initial staff of "Kazakhconcert" included the national artists of the Kazakh SSR R.Baglanova, Z.Elebekov, Z.Omarova, Sh.Zhiyenkulova, G.Galieva, R.Esimzhanova, M.Khamzin, Z.Kalambaev; later - S.Tynyshtygulova, A.Yeskaliev, S.Shukirov, G.Talpakova, the vocal and instrumental ensemble "Dos-Mukasan" and other well-known artists.
+The initial staff of "Kazakhconcert" included the national artists of the Kazakh SSR R.Baglanova, Z.Elebekov, Z.Omarova, Shara Zhienkulova, G.Galieva, R.Esimzhanova, M.Khamzin, Z.Kalambaev; later - S.Tynyshtygulova, A.Yeskaliev, S.Shukirov, G.Talpakova, the vocal and instrumental ensemble "Dos-Mukasan" and other well-known artists.

 In the period from the 1960s to the 1980s, concert brigades were deployed on the creative base of "Kazakhconcert": "Balbyrauyn", "Medeo", "Әsem әnmen tәttі kui", "Kizdar-ai", "Perne", "Rauan" and the ensembles "Everywhere with a Song", "Youth on the Way", "Aray", "Zhalyn", "Dәuren", the folk instrumental ensemble "Samal" and many others.

 Their glorious way is continued by the famous performers of the present day: Altynbek Korazbaev, Roza Rymbaeva, Zhenis Seidullauly, Makpal Zhunisova, Aizhan Nurmagambetova, Batyrzhan Smakov, Erlan Ryskali, Dimash Kudaibergen, Medet Chotabaev, Azamat Zheltyrguzov, Moldir Ouelbekova, etc. Rich history and vast experience have allowed "Kazakhconcert" to become a cultural brand of the country in the sphere of concert activities.

 In 2016, "Kazakhconcert" was granted the status of a state organization of the Ministry of Culture and Sports of the Republic of Kazakhstan.